cdxiaodong/PNPT-Prep/docs/breaking the barriers.md

 So the token is the bridge:

-Without it → we're just outsiders.
+Without it → we’re just outsiders.

 With it → we become a trusted app inside the victim tenant, able to enumerate groups, invite users, and eventually uncover the flag.